Get recommended tire pressure for Porsche 911 tires to drive safe, extend tire life and reduce fuel consumption.

 Select Porsche 911 year to find your Porsche 911 recommended tire pressure based on Porsche 911 original equipment tire sizes with tire inflation range from 28 psi to 37 psi for front tires and 31 psi to 47 psi for rear tires.

-Keep in mind that tire inflation value listed on tire sidewall is a maximum tire pressure the tire can be inflated to, and not a recommended tire pressure for Porsche 911.
+Tire inflation value listed on tire sidewall is a maximum tire pressure the tire can be inflated to, and not the recommended tire pressure for Porsche 911.
 Use recommended tire pressure listed on the tire pressure chart found on a sticker on driver's door jam or in Porsche 911 manual.
-Also, pay attention as your Porsche 911 may have different recommended tire pressure values for front and rear tires.
-Keep Porsche 911 tires inflated within reasonable psi range of the recommended levels.
+Recommended tire pressure for your Porsche 911 tires will be listed in one of the following pressure units: psi (pound per square inch), bar or kPa (kilopascals).
+Pay attention as your Porsche 911 may have different recommended tire pressure values for front and rear tires.
+Keep your Porsche 911 tires inflated at recommended tire pressure levels at all times for your driving comfort and safety.

-Always refer to the Porsche 911 owner’s manual for any specific safety advice regarding the application of replacement tires.
+Always refer to the Porsche 911 owner’s manual for any specific safety advice regarding the application of Porsche 911 replacement tires.

 Original equipment tires that come on your Porsche 911 will have the proper tire load index, so stick to that number or higher when you replace them with new tires.
 Tire load index tells you how much weight your tire can carry.
 Putting too much weight on your tires will overload them, and can cause tire damage, premature tire wear or even tire blowout.
-You can check Porsche 911 manual to find the recommended tire size and load rating.
+Refer to your Porsche 911 manual to find its original equipment tire sizes and their load ratings.

-Porsche 911 tire pressure changes with temperature, so check your Porsche 911 tire pressure when outside temperatures change.
+Porsche 911 tire pressure changes with temperature, so check your Porsche 911 tire pressure when outside temperature goes up or down.
 During colder months when temperatures drop, Porsche 911 tire pressure will decrease also by approximately 1 psi for each 10 degrees Fahrenheit.
 Maintain proper Porsche 911 winter tire pressure by adding air to your tires as needed to the recommended tire inflation levels.

-Porsche 911 tire pressure should be checked when tires are cold, after the vehicle has not been driven for at least three hours.
-It is best to check your tire inflation pressure in the morning, after the vehicle has been parked overnight.
+Porsche 911 tire pressure should be checked when tires are cold, after your vehicle has not been driven for at least three hours.
+It is best to check your tire inflation pressure in the morning, after the vehicle has been parked overnight, using a reliable tire pressure gauge.

 If your Porsche 911 is equipped with tire pressure monitoring system (TPMS), pay attention to low tire pressure warning light being on.
 Ensure your tire pressure sensors are working properly to stay alert and enjoy a safe ride.
 If your tire pressure warning light is on, check front and rear tires to make sure they are properly inflated.

-What is my recommended tire pressure for my Porsche 911?
+What is the recommended tire pressure for my Porsche 911?

-Recommended tire pressure for Porsche 911 is determined by the Porsche 911 manufacturer based on your vehicle's characteristics and tire sizes.
-Select your Porsche 911 trim to find recommended tire pressure for Porsche 911 tires.
+Recommended tire pressure for Porsche 911 is determined by the manufacturer based on your vehicle's characteristics and original equipment tire sizes.
+Find your Porsche 911 year to get recommended tire inflation for Porsche 911 tires.

 How do I find my recommended tire pressure setting for my Porsche 911?
-What should my Porsche 911 tire pressure be?
+What is correct Porsche 911 tire pressure?

 You can find your Porsche 911 recommended tire pressure in Porsche 911 owner's manual, on sticker attached to the driver's door jam, inside glove box compartment or fuel door.
 Recommended tire inflation for Porsche 911 will be listed in psi, bar or kPa.